Strongly regular graphs from integral point sets in even dimensional affine spaces over finite fields: Introduction

 \section{Introduction}

-In the Euclidean geometry, problems about integral point-sets, i.e. point-sets in which the distances among points are integral, have a long history and still receive much attention; see \cite[Section 5.11]{dagi}, and \cite{KK} for an overview on the most recent results.
+In Euclidean geometry, problems about integral point-sets, i.e. point-sets in which the distances among points are integral, have a long history and still receive much attention; see \cite[Section 5.11]{dagi}, and \cite{KK} for an overview on the most recent results.
 Finite field analogs of such problems have also been the subject of several papers where ``integral distance'' is meant ``squared Euclidean distance to be a square in $\mathbb{F}_q$ (including $0$)''.
 Here the squared Euclidean distance of two points ${\bf{x}}=(x_1,\ldots,x_m)$ and ${\bf{y}}=(y_1,\ldots,y_m)$ in the $m$-dimensional affine space $AG(m,q)$ over $\mathbb{F}_q$ is

 Iosevich, Shparlinski and Xiong \cite{ISX} gave upper bounds on the size of integral point-sets in $AG(m,q)$ and proved results on those with the largest possible cardinality.
-On the other hand, find all maximal integral point-sets seems to be out of reach, even in $AG(2,q)$, apart from smaller $q$'s where a complete classification may be obtained with heavy computer aided computation, this has been done so far for $m=2$ with $q\le 47$; see \cite{KM}.
+On the other hand, finding all maximal integral point-sets seems to be out of reach, even in $AG(2,q)$, apart from smaller $q$'s where a complete classification may be obtained with heavy computer aided computation.
+This has been done so far for $m=2$ with $q\le 47$; see \cite{KM}.
 Integral automorphisms of $AG(m,q)$, i.e. permutations on the point-set of $AG(m,q)$ which take integral distances to integral distances, were thoroughly investigated by Kurz \cite{K}, Kiermaier and Kurz \cite{KK}, Kurz and Meyer \cite{KM}, Kov\'acs and Ruff \cite{KR}, Kov\'acs, Kutnar, Ruff and Sz\H{o}nyi \cite{KKRSz}.
 The final outcome was that integral automorphisms are semilinear transformations for $m\geq 3$, for $m=2$ and $q\equiv 3 \pmod 4$, with some exceptions for $m=2$ and $q\equiv 1 \pmod 4$.
-As Kurz and Meyer \cite{KM} pointed out, mapping integral distances to edges of a graph $\mathfrak{G}_{m,q}$ whose vertices are the points of $AG(m,q)$ and two vertices of $\mathfrak{G}_{m,q}$ are adjacent if their distance is integral, problems and results on integral distances can be interpreted in terms of cliques and automorphisms of $\mathfrak{G}_{m,q}$.
-For $m=2$ and $q\equiv 3 \pmod 4$, the graph $\mathfrak{G}_{m,q}$ is isomorphic to the Paley graph.
-Cliques of maximal sizes of the Paley graph are known from previous work of Blokhuis \cite{AB}.
-In \cite{KM} Kurz and Meyer showed some evidence, supported by computer aided searches, that $\mathfrak{G}_{m,q}$ should be a strongly regular graph for even $m$ with parameters $(v,k,\lambda,\mu)$ where: